rafa-rrayes/RedPanPy/README.md

-# PyHtmlGui Module Documentation
+# RedPanPy Module Documentation

 ## Introduction

-The `PyHtmlGui` module provides a framework for creating desktop GUI applications using Python and HTML.
+The `RedPanPy` module provides a framework for creating desktop GUI applications using Python and HTML.
 It leverages PyQt5's `QWebEngineView` to render HTML content and enables communication between Python and JavaScript using `QWebChannel`.
 This allows developers to build the UI with familiar web technologies (HTML, CSS, JavaScript) and handle logic in Python.

 ---